-Here are some funny (and some weird) dental tidbits that we think you’ll enjoy.
+Here 10 funny (and some weird) dental facts that we think you’ll enjoy.